A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition: Experiments

 \section{Experiments}

 In this section, we conduct several experiments to verify the effectiveness of our proposed LMAM cross-modal fusion method.
 Specifically, the overall experimental setting is shown as follows.
-Firstly, we choose seven state-of-the-art DL-based approaches, including TextCNN~\cite{2014Convolutional}, bc-LSTM~\cite{poria2017context}, DialogueRNN~\cite{majumder2019dialoguernn}, DialogueGCN ~\cite{ghosal2019dialoguegcn}, MM-DFN\cite{hu2022mm}, M2FNet\cite{chudasama2022m2fnet}, and EmoCaps~\cite{li2022emocaps}, as backbones and embed the proposed LMAM fusion method into these approaches.
-Secondly, we compare our proposed LMAM method with four popular cross-modal fusion methods, including classical add operation and concatenate operation, and the latest low-rank multi-modal fusion (LFM)~\cite{Liu2018EfficientLM} and tensor fusion network (TFN)~\cite{zadeh2017tensor}.
-Thirdly, we conduct an ablation study to verify the necessity of considering the multi-modal datasets.
+Firstly, we choose seven state-of-the-art DL-based approaches, including TextCNN~\cite{2014Convolutional}, bc-LSTM~\cite{poria2017context}, DialogueRNN~\cite{majumder2019dialoguernn}, DialogueGCN ~\cite{ghosal2019dialoguegcn}, MM-DFN\cite{hu2022mm}, M2FNet\cite{chudasama2022m2fnet}, and EmoCaps~\cite{li2022emocaps}, as backbones and embed the proposed LMAM fusion method into these approaches. {In particular, TextCNN uses CNN, 3D-CNN and openSMILE to extract text, video and audio features respectively and input the obtained multi-modal data into 1D-CNN to complete emotion classification.} Secondly, we compare our proposed LMAM method with four popular cross-modal fusion methods, including classical add operation and concatenate operation, and latest low-rank multi-modal fusion (LFM)~\cite{Liu2018EfficientLM}, tensor fusion network (TFN)~\cite{zadeh2017tensor}, {Dual Low-Rank Multimodal Fusion (Dual-LMF) \cite{jin-etal-2020-dual}, Low-Rank Multimodal Fusion with Self-Attention (Att-LMF) \cite{zhu2020multimodal}. and Low-Rank Multimodal Fusion with multi-modal Transformer (LMF-MulT) \cite{sahay2020low}.} Thirdly, we conduct an ablation study to verify the necessity of considering the multi-modal datasets.
 Finally, we apply the proposed LMAM method to other multi-modal recognition tasks.
-All the experiments are conducted on a PC with Intel Core i7-8700K CPU, and one GeForce RTX 3090 Ti with 24GB memory.
+All the experiments are conducted on a PC with Intel Core i7-8700K CPU, and one GeForce RTX 3090 with 24GB memory.